@lnp2pBot

 What do I need to use @lnp2pBot?

-You only need a Telegram account with the "username" enabled to initialize the bot and interact with it; and a wallet that supports Lighting Network, to start buying and selling.
-Here we leave some recommended wallets
+You only need an account on Telegram with an active "username" or username to initialize the bot and interact with it.
+Additionally, you'll require a wallet that supports the Lightning Network.
+Here are some recommended wallets.

 How do I initialize the bot?

-Open the private chat with @lnp2pBot and click "START", or run the /start command.
+Open a private chat with @lnp2pBot and click on "START" or execute the command /start.

-What are the channels to make exchanges on Telegram?
+What are the channels for making exchanges on Telegram?

-To create your buy / sell orders, use the chat with @lnp2pBot.
+To create your Buy / Sell orders for Bitcoin, use the chat with @lnp2pbot.

-Where I can find offers for my local currency?
+Where can I find offers in my local currency?

 /findcomms ves